Zakaria Zouggary

 Zakaria Zouggary (born June 6, 1995) is a Dutch-Moroccan kickboxer, currently competing in the featherweight division of Glory.
+As of April 2023, he ranked the #1 Glory featherweight.

 He was ranked as a top ten featherweight kickboxer by LiverKick from March 2015 to March 2016, and by Combat Press between November 2019 and April 2020.

 Kickboxing career

 Shoot Boxing

 Zouggary participated in the 2014 SHOOT BOXING World S-Cup -65 kg tournament.
 He overcame Bovy Sor Udomson by a second-round technical knockout in the quarterfinals of the one-day tournament and Houcine Bennoui by a second-round knockout to earn his place in the finals, opposite the two-weight SHOOT BOXING champion Hiroaki Suzuki.
 Zouggary lost the fight by a fifth-round technical knockout, after the fight was twice ruled a draw.

 Zouggary faced Hiroki Shishido at SHOOT BOXING 2015～SB30th Anniversary～ act.1 on February 21, 2015.
 He won the fight by unanimous decision.
 Zouggary next faced Yuki at RISE 105 on May 31, 2015.
 He won the fight by a second-round technical knockout.
 In his third fight of the year, at SHOOT BOXING 2015～SB30th Anniversary～ act.3 on June 21, 2015, Zouggary faced Chuchai Hadesworkout.
 He won the fight by unanimous decision.
 Zouggary faced Hiroaki Suzuki at 30th ANNIVERSARY “GROUND ZERO TOKYO 2015” on December 1, 2015, in his fourth and final bout of the year.
 He won the fight by unanimous decision.
 His four-fight win streak was snapped by Koji Yoshimoto at RISE 109 on January 31, 2016, who beat him by a third-round technical knockout.

 Zouggary faced Yosuke Mizuochi at NO KICK NO LIFE 2016 on March 12, 2016.
 He won the fight by a fifth-round technical knockout.
 Zouggary extended his win streak to three fights with technical knockouts of Wang Zhiwei at Wu Lin Feng 2016: WFL x Fight League - China vs Morocco on August 4, 2016 and UMA at SHOOT BOXING 2016 act.4 on September 19, 2016.